Morenci, Michigan

 Morenci is a city in Lenawee County in the U.S. state of Michigan.
 Sharing a southern boundary with the state of Ohio, it is the southernmost city in the state of Michigan.
 The population was 2,270 at the 2020 census.

 History

 The settlement of Morenci began in 1833.
+The Chicago and Canada Southern Railway opened a railway line through Morenci to Fayette, Ohio, in 1872.
+This line was abandoned in 1991.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.12 sqmi, all land.